emilbayes/signature-request/README.md

 ### `var policy = authenticatedRequest(headerWhitelist)`

-Create an instance with a whitelist of headers, which must be an array of strings, that will be included in the authenticated if passed to `authenticate` and `verify`.
+Create an instance with a whitelist of headers, which must be an array of strings, that will be included in the Message Authentication Code (MAC) if passed to `authenticate` and `verify`.
 Note that the headers in the whitelist are optional in the sense that no methods will fail if the exact headers are not present, but headers not in the whitelist will be ignored.
 The headers are lower cased to give them a canonical representation.

-### `var mac = policy.authenticate(method, url, headers, payload, key)`
+### `var mac = policy.authenticate(key, {method, url, headers, [payload]})`

 Authenticate a request given the following arguments:

+* `key` must be a cryptographically pseudorandom key of length `authenticatedRequest.KEYBYTES` passed as a Buffer.
+It is recommended to use `sodium-native` Secure Buffers if possible.
+* A request object containing:
-* `method` must be a string, and should be a HTTP method
+  + `method` must be a string, and should be a HTTP method
-* `url` must be a string.
+  + `url` must be a string.
 Consider whether you deem protocol and hostname part of the url.
-* `headers` should be a object of `key: value` pairs. `key`s are lower cased and matched against the whitelist.
+  + `headers` should be a object of `key: value` pairs. `key`s are lower cased and matched against the whitelist.
 Headers with a `null` value are ignored
-* `payload` is optional, but must be a Buffer.
+  + `payload` is optional, but must be a Buffer.
 The default value is the empty Buffer.
+Can be the HTTP body, a checksum/digest or something else

+Returns a message authentication code (prefix MAC) as a Buffer of length `authenticatedRequest.BYTES`

+### `var valid = policy.verify(mac, key, {method, url, headers, [payload]})`

+Verify the MAC of a request given the following arguments:

+* `mac` must be a Buffer of length `authenticatedRequest.BYTES`
 * `key` must be a cryptographically pseudorandom key of length `authenticatedRequest.KEYBYTES` passed as a Buffer.
 It is recommended to use `sodium-native` Secure Buffers if possible.

-Returns a message authentication code (prefix mac) as a Buffer of length `authenticatedRequest.BYTES`

-### `var valid = policy.verify(mac, method, url, headers, payload, key)`

-Verify the MAC of a request given the following arguments:

-* `mac` must be a Buffer of length `authenticatedRequest.BYTES`
+* A request object containing:
-* `method` must be a string, and should be a HTTP method
+  + `method` must be a string, and should be a HTTP method
-* `url` must be a string.
+  + `url` must be a string.
 Consider whether you deem protocol and hostname part of the url.
-* `headers` should be a object of `key: value` pairs. `key`s are lower cased and matched against the whitelist.
+  + `headers` should be a object of `key: value` pairs. `key`s are lower cased and matched against the whitelist.
 Headers with a `null` value are ignored
-* `payload` is optional, but must be a Buffer.
+  + `payload` is optional, but must be a Buffer.
 The default value is the empty Buffer.
-* `key` must be a cryptographically pseudorandom key of length `authenticatedRequest.KEYBYTES` passed as a Buffer.
-It is recommended to use `sodium-native` Secure Buffers if possible.
+Can be the HTTP body, a checksum/digest or something else

 Returns boolean on whether the MAC was valid or not.